christianalfoni/objectory/README.md

 var myObject = Obj(); // {_changing: false, _events: {}, _pending: false...}
 myObject.on('change', function () {}); // works
 ```
 When pointing to a constructor the prototype of that constructor will be part of the delegate.
-The constructor will be run when you create objects.
+The constructor, Backbone.Model, will be run when you create objects.
 Any arguments to the constructor is passed as second, third, fourth argument and so on.

 ##### Compose an object factory
 ```javascript